zplayads/PlayableAdsDemo-android/README-EN.md

 |5001|context is null|context is null, please check whether context has been passed correctly|
 |5002|network error|network error|

+## 4.3 FAQ

-**NOTE**: If you have any problems during the process of access, or if you found any issue in the SDK, please feel free to ask questions.
-Please refer to [here](https://help.github.com/articles/creating-an-issue).
+If you have any problems during the process of integration, or if you found any issue in the SDK, please feel free to ask questions and [push an issue](https://github.com/zplayads/PlayableAdsDemo-android/issues/new?title=[Describe%20the%20issue%20briefly]&body=Write%20here%20with%20the%20detail%20message%20of%20the%20issue.%20If%20you%20have%20any%20error%20log%20about%20the%20issue,%20please%20attach%20here,%20too.%20Thanks%20a%20lot%20)